zss313/ELES/README.md

 ## Download Dataset

-If you want to access the dataset, please read the ELES-Dataset Request Form in this folder carefully, sign the corresponding commitment file and send it to 202012801003@stu.hebut.edu.cn.
+If you want to access the dataset, please read the ELES-Dataset Request Form in this folder carefully, sign the corresponding commitment file, and send it to 202012801003@stu.hebut.edu.cn.

 EDS dataset consists of: